ZakirG/open-daw/README.md

 - allow for tempo changes during playback
 - master volume control
 - sequences can be bounced & exported to wav files

-###### Possible feature goals for a v2.0:
+- allow for user-uploaded sounds for sequencing

-- sequences can be bounced & exported to mp3 files
+###### Feature goals for v2.0:
 - panning knobs on individual tracks
-- allow for user-uploaded sounds for sequencing
+- allow for user-uploaded audio tracks with preview waveforms
-- allow for user-uploaded audio tracks
+- ability to download/reupload sequencer state as a text file of human-readable metadata
-- ability to download sequencer state as a text file of human-readable metadata
+- integration of <a href="http://sox.sourceforge.net/Docs/FAQ">SoX</a> for VST-like track effects

 Project started 11/29/2016.